pcalves1/terraform-ansible-aws-lab/README.md

 ## Project overview
-The purpose of this lab is practice the knowledge of Ansible, Terraform, and AWS and understand how these tools relate.
+The purpose of this lab is practice the knowledge of Ansible, Terraform and AWS and understand how these tools relate

 ## Main goal
-To get skills in Infrastructure as Code (IaC) and deploy an application on AWS using EC2.
+To get skills in Infrastructure as Code (IaC) and deploy an application on AWS using EC2

 ## Requirements and Tools

 We'll use Ubuntu Linux for this lab.
-Some commands/details may vary depending on the operating system used.
+Some commands/details may vary depending on the operating system used

 1. [Terraform](https://developer.hashicorp.com/terraform/install)
 2. [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/index.html)